 - We'll need a valid email address or phone number so peers can contact you

-After experiencing the death of someone I loved to suicide, along with finding my own recovery path from mental health struggles, I’ve found that connection to community is pivotal.
+After experiencing the death of someone I loved, along with finding my own recovery path from mental health struggles, I’ve found that connection to community is pivotal.
 I believe deeply that each person deserves to feel cared about and accepted.

 About our Peer Support Services

 Peer support is a service available to you as a patron of Lawrence Public Library.
 The primary goal of peer support is to help you (1) build hope and (2) live with autonomy.
 Building hope and autonomy are necessary for recovery from any mental health concern.

 Peers are current or past consumers of mental health services who are in recovery or have recovered.
 They model their personal experience with mental health while providing social and emotional support.

 Services are self-directed.
 When you meet with your peer, you can express what’s going on in your life, goals to work toward, or simply vent if you’re struggling.
 Peer support staff recognize that you are the expert authority in your life.